By James A. Martin

 Many organisations today leverage a combination of public, private and SaaS-based cloud environments, and IT cloud strategies will grow and continue to be mainstream in 2019, says Benoit, with multi-cloud and hybrid environments the new reality.

 In particular, we’ll see an increased confidence in private cloud providers and services, which will further accelerate private cloud adoption and spending, Benoit predicts.
 For example, Forrester estimates a 22 percent CAGR in the public cloud market through 2020.

 Meanwhile, more businesses will transition away from on-premise servers and applications.
 “The complexity of IT environments will continue to increase, and businesses will need help from managed service providers to help them on their journey,” Benoit says.

 Not every company will need all of these technologies, of course.
 The key is to be flexible and adaptable to change, to keep an open mind about what new and evolving technologies might do to help your business, and then invest wisely.

-“Savvy organizations that are resilient in the sense of being able to adapt easily will invest in these technologies to get closer to their customers and exponentially grow their business,” Ray says.
+“Savvy organisations that are resilient in the sense of being able to adapt easily will invest in these technologies to get closer to their customers and exponentially grow their business,” Ray says.